TedSpinks/terraform-aks/examples/aks_cluster_with_byo_vnet/README.md

 Azure CNI Overlay is not compatible with AGIC, so be sure to set `app_gateway_enable = false`.

 Also, to use Azure CNI Overlay, you'll need to enable it as a preview feature in your Azure subscription.
-The most staight forward way to do this is with your `az` CLI:
+The most straightforward way to do this is with your `az` CLI:

 ```
 # Install the preview extension